Deep sequence models tend to memorize geometrically; it is unclear why: Experimental setup

 \subsection{Training and optimization}

 \textbf{Objective.} We use next-token cross-entropy over the causal prefix.
 For first-token-only experiments, the loss is restricted to the first target position.
-Although we train all our models to $50,000$ epochs, we \emph{only need about a couple of thousand epochs} to see accuracy gains (e.g., see the per-token accuracy plots in \cref{fig:main_results}).
+Although for large graph experiments we train all our models to $50{,}000$ epochs, we \emph{only need about a couple of thousand epochs} to see accuracy gains (e.g., see the per-token accuracy plots in \cref{fig:main_results}).

 \textbf{Optimizer and schedule.} We use the {\tt AdamW} optimizer with a weight decay of $0.01$.
 The learning rate follows a cosine decay schedule with a linear warm-up.
 In the two-phased edge-memorization ablation experiment of \S\ref{sec:interleaving}, the peak learning rate for edge memorization (Phase 1) is $1 \times 10^{-2}$ and for path finetuning (Phase 2) is $5 \times 10^{-5}$.